 Well-written college application essays

 Even though not all colleges ask for a written essay, it is an effective tool to impress educators, teachers and administrators.
-Essays are tools used by colleges to learn more about the student and to assess the level of commitment and desire in them to study in their institution.
+Essays are tools used by colleges to learn more about the student and to assess their level of commitment and desire to study in their institution.
 Take all your time and use every resource at your disposal to help your child come up with an impressive one during their admissions application process.

 Imagine that the admissions staff will be looking at your child through that essay.
 If you are not confident about his/her writing abilities, you can make them improve their skills with practice.
 Alternatively, they can use online resources to learn how to write a successful college application essay.